Efficiently Ranking Software Variants with Minimal Benchmarks: Introduction

 However, all of these scenarios also highlight the potential dangers of reduced benchmarks that do not fully represent the entire set of benchmarks.
 To our knowledge, no previous work has addressed the problem of minimizing benchmarks while preserving the ranking of multiple software variants (see also more details in~\autoref{sec:related_work}).
 Previous research has extensively explored benchmarking and testing~\cite{harman2012RT}, focusing on optimization, prioritization, and reduction of the test suite, but primarily for single systems, functional tests, and not for competing software variants.
 The works on software product lines (SPL) focus on the analysis of multiple products~\cite{10.1145/3382025.3414967, Al-Hajjaji2017, Elbaum2014, Ensan2011, Kumar2016, Lachmann2017, Lachmann2015, Lity2019, Lochau2012, Marijan2019, Marijan2013, Marijan2017, Marijan2017titan, PradoLima2020, Runeson2012, wang_cost-effective_2015, Wang2016, Xu2013}, but assume a single code base and seek to minimize the number of test cases while usually maximizing the functional coverage of features or code (not performance).

 Our optimization goal thus differs and consists in preserving the performance ranking of potentially independent software variants.
 In this paper, we propose a novel method to reduce the computational cost of benchmarks while still effectively ranking software variants using test suite optimization techniques.
+Drawing from the fact that the problem is NP-hard, we turn to heuristics with anytime algorithms because even small reductions can provide benefits; there is no need for exact optimality most of the time.
 Our method, called \prefixours for BISection Sampling, is based on the fact that some tests cannot be removed and form the essential core of the benchmark.
 Furthermore, once some tests are removed, other tests become crucial as well.
 This enables us to use a bisection sampling routine to sample among relevant tests cleverly.
 We couple it with a divide-and-conquer algorithm to reduce the variance and speed up the search, and with an automatic restart (iterative solving) as long as we find improvements.
-Our contributions include: \begin{itemize} \item The introduction of a new problem in Software Testing research, that we frame as {\it the ranked test set minimization problem (RTSM)}; \item A novel divide-and-conquer method exploiting a prediction model and parameterized search to practically solve the RTSM problem and effectively prune test suites; \item Experimental results showcasing, on 50 scenarios and more than 30 different systems, that our approach outperforms multiple baselines and its impacts, enabling the removal of 20\% up to 99\% of tests depending on the accuracy requested; \item An artifact with all the datasets and benchmarks needed to reproduce the results. \end{itemize}
+Our contributions include:

+\begin{itemize} \item The introduction of a new problem in Software Testing research, that we frame as {\it the ranked test set minimization problem (RTSM)}; \item A novel divide-and-conquer method exploiting a prediction model and parameterized search to practically solve the RTSM problem and effectively prune test suites; \item Experimental results showcasing, on 50 scenarios and more than 30 different systems, that our approach outperforms multiple baselines and its impacts, enabling the removal of 20\% up to 99\% of tests depending on the accuracy requested; \item An artifact with all the datasets and benchmarks needed to reproduce the results. \end{itemize}